 - HD or 12 Gauge buildings All structural framing is made from 12 ga 2.25 x 2.25 or at times 13 gauge super strength may be substituted, while end walls, doors, windows, baserails and other non structural framing is made with 2.25 x 2.25 14 gauge.

 - All Sheet metal is 29 ga with a premium paint.
 Also available in 26 ga for an additional charge.

 - What are the frame dimensions for my carport/garage?

 The exact dimensions of the frame are as follows:

 If the carport is a 12’x21′, the frame will be 12′ outside to outside of the frame, and the length will be 20′ end to end.

 The tallest legs that can be ordered are 14 feet.
-Anything taller than 14 feet can be ordered by special approval only ( additional cost) Our installation professionals are equipped with the tools to to handle installations of up to 14 feet.
-Any Building 26′- 30′ wide or wider with legs taller than 12 feet will require a telehandler style life on site.
-Any building over 30 wide will require a lift at any leg height.
-The cost is usually around 1200.00 for this lift and at the customer’s expense
+Anything taller than 14 feet can be ordered by special approval only (additional cost) Our installation professionals are equipped with the tools to to handle installations of up to 14 feet.
+Any Building 26′- 30′ wide or wider with legs taller than 12 feet will require a telehandler style lift on site.
+Any building over 30’ wide will require a lift at any leg height.
+The cost is usually around $1200.00 for this lift and is the customer’s expense

-A level pad site is the most important aspect in building a Plumb, Square Building that looks great, functions right, (meaning doors work well and overall satisfaction is critical.
+A level pad site is the most important aspect in constructing a good quality building.
+If you want a building that looks great and functions right, make sure your site is level and dry.
 IF YOUR SITE IS NOT LEVEL, CONCRETE OR WOOD BLOCKS (CUSTOMER PROVIDED) MAY BE USED TO INSTALL THE BUILDING.
 THIS CREATES MANY UNDESIRABLE QUALITIES IN THE BUILDING AND IS NOT RECOMMENDED.
 SEE EXAMPLE HERE.